AOSC-Archive/aosc-wiki/developers/p-vector.md

 	* dep_version

 # Analyze
-Here we list the acture implementation of issue detection.
+Here we list the actual implementation of issue detection.

 * 101: find entries in table repo_package_basherr where package name is null
 * 102: find entries in table repo_package_basherr where package name is not null (package name is defined in `defines`)